 Learning is an important part of Christy's life as a gardener.
 This year she was accepted in Huerta del Valle's pilot New Farmer Training Program (NFTP).
 The seven-month course explores regenerative farming, food equity, community-building, and a full spectrum of urban farm management topics through presentations, field trips, and hands-on activities.
 Students who complete the training will be eligible to apply to Huerta's Farm Incubator Program, where they'll have the opportunity to receive subsidized access to land, equipment, and technical assistance as they launch projects under Huerta del Valle's supervision and mentorship.

-Master Gardeners find opportunities to work with partnering organizations, like area conservation agencies.
+Master Gardeners find opportunities to work with partnering organizations, like the Inland Empire Resource Conservation District (IERCD), where we have dozens of shared projects.
 Christy explains, “I was in the first cohort of the Riverside Food Rescue & Waste Prevention Ambassador Program.
 We met five times and learned about various aspects of food rescue and waste prevention.
 At the end of the classes we had to do a community project and volunteer hours.
 I volunteered with Gleaners for Good.
 We collected citrus from community members and delivered it mostly to Feeding America Riverside/San Bernardino And I gave a vermicomposting talk at the Riverside-Corona Resource Conservation District (RCRCD)."

 Whether you are new to Master Gardeners, or a seasoned veteran, you surely want to make a difference.
 Why not take a page from Christy Gray's playbook?
 Find the heart of community through its gardens - and the people who tend them.
 Below is a list of community garden projects across the County, compiled by Robin Rowe of Master Gardeners.
 Thanks Christy, for the inspiration.

 Community Gardens in San Bernardino County (February, 2019)